BSP Funding Opportunities

 - Doctoral students who have advanced to candidacy by the application deadline

-- In residence during their funding quarter (please note that BSP Graduate Seminar and Writing Collective sessions and a number of BSP events throughout the 2023-24 academic year will be in person only events)
+- In residence during their funding quarter and available to attend events throughout the year (please note that BSP Graduate Seminar and Writing Collective sessions and most BSP events throughout the 2025-26 academic year will be in person only events)

 - Project description (no more than 1200 words), including timetable for completion